sekka1/k8sbot-docs/docs/pod/no-registry-secret-for-a-private-image.md

 parent: Pod
 nav_order: 2
 ---
-# No registry secret for a private image
+# Unable to pull private image
-There can be many reason why a pod is in a Pending state.
+There can be many reasons why a pod is in a Pending state.
 One reason is that the `pod` is using a private Docker image and it is not able to pull this image from the registry.